ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 sudo tar xvzf ./ngrok-v3-stable-linux-amd64.tgz -C /usr/local/bin
 ```

-1. Now that you have installed ngrok on your linux device, link it to your ngrok account by using your authtoken:
+1. Now that you have installed ngrok on your Linux device, link it to your ngrok account by using your authtoken:
 ```bash
 ngrok authtoken NGROK_AUTHTOKEN
 ```